ZijieJin/scComm/README.md

 scComm is a computational pipeline for inferring cell-cell communication (CCC) at single-cell resolution.
 The main function of scComm includes:
 - Calculate CCC scores between any single cell pairs to reveal the strength of intercellular communications
 - Calculate CCC scores between two cell types like CellChat and CellphoneDB
-- Report CCC scores between any custom cell groups without the need for rerun.
+- Report CCC scores between any custom cell groups without the need for rerun
+- Report significant CCC between two cell types using contrastive learning module.

 If you have any questions related to scComm, please visit https://github.com/ZijieJin/scComm and post them on the Issues page or email me: jzj2035198@outlook.com